technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The Set properties blade displays populated with the preceding values.](media/ss_salesorderitems_dataset_form.png "Sales order items integration dataset details")

 5. Now it is time to create the integration datasets for the sales order tables created in the dedicated SQL pool.
 In Synapse Studio, select the **Data** hub from the left menu and expand the **+** menu in the center pane.
+Select **Integration dataset**.

     ![The Data hub displays with the + menu expanded and the Integration dataset option highlighted.](media/ss_datahub_newintegrationdataset.png "New Integration dataset")